Hilson-Alex/mips-vhdl/README.md

 ## Deployment Observations

 This Mips is not completely implemented. *save word* (sw) and *load word* (lw) are working, but lui and ori aren't implemented yet, so you need an predefined index to use sw and lw.
-We let $t0 with default value 0x10010000 to do that.
+We used the $sp register to test those instructions.

 ### Currently implemented instructions: